andrewcz-se/jobhunter/README.md

 # CONTEXT
-"Job Hunter X" — a high-density, professional job search tool using React (Vite) and an Express backend.
-All external API calls must be proxied through the backend; no API keys are exposed to the frontend.
+Job Hunter is a job search tool using React (Vite) and an Express backend.
+It searches and aggregates job results from Reed UK, NHS UK, jSearch (US and UK) and Adzuna (US and UK).
+Seen jobs are marked, and it uses Zustand and TanQuery for storing and caching.
+It has a beta AI filter using Groq to determine relevance of NHS job results which use a very broad keyword search.

 # TECHNICAL STACK
 - Frontend:     React (Vite + JSX)